 (b) To report to Senate on the appointment of the External Auditors, the audit fee, the provision of any non-audit services by the External Auditors, and any questions of resignation or dismissal of the External Auditors.

 (c) To discuss with the External Auditors, before the audit begins, the nature and scope of the audit.

-(d) To discuss with the External Auditors problems and reservations arising from the interim and final audits, including a review of the management letter, incorporating management responses, and any other matters the External Auditors may wish to discuss (in the absence of management where necessary).
+(d) To discuss with the External Auditors problems and reservations arising from the interim and final audits, including a review of the Report to those charged with governance, incorporating management responses, and any other matters the External Auditors may wish to discuss (in the absence of management where necessary).

 (f) To report to Senate on the appointment and terms of engagement of the Internal Audit service, the audit fee, the provision of any non-audit services by the Internal Auditors, and any questions of resignation or dismissal of the Internal Auditors.